zcaceres/MPC/Operating-Manual/OperatingManual.md

 Tutor Debrief
 After each bootcamp section, staff should meet with tutor and ask the following:
 Which experiences were valuable and which were not?
 Which major questions or themes arose from the experience?
 What could be improved logistically?
 What could be improved academically?

+After MPCafé
+Return students their grades using this simple form.
+Its best to give students this wide variety of data because they can compare their own rating to the ratings of others.
+It helps them see whether their estimation of their own skills is accurate.
+Typcally we use slack to tell students privately of their grades.

+Make copies of the evaluation sheets for the student's record.
+Then give them the originals.